CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 To access and analyse register data via the SD Desktop service:

  1. Create [a CSC account](../../accounts/how-to-create-new-user-account.md) by logging in at the [My CSC portal](https://my.csc.fi) with your Haka account.
-If you don't have access to Haka credential provided by your organization, contact us at servicedesk@csc.fi.
+If organization is not a member of the Haka or Virtu federation, contact us at servicedesk@csc.fi.
 Additional steps will be necessary to verify your identity.

 2. Next, request a CSC project from servicedesk@csc.fi (subject: sensitive data) providing: - a copy of the data permit issued by the Findata authority; - a short description of your research project (name and research field are sufficient); - a list of all the project members, added in cc to the email (please use only organizational email addresses).